Mesothelioma Resources for Veterans

 National Cancer Institute

-The National Cancer Institute (NCI) is run by the U.S. government and sponsors research on all types of cancer, including mesothelioma.
+The U.S. government runs the National Cancer Institute (NCI), which sponsors research on all types of cancer, including mesothelioma.

-You can use the NCI website to learn more about mesothelioma, see how to manage your emotions after a diagnosis, and find clinical trials that are currently recruiting patients.
+Visit the NCI website to learn more about mesothelioma, explore potential treatments, and find clinical trials that are currently recruiting patients.

 Veterans Foundations

-Veterans foundations are private groups that focus on the needs of veterans, and many offer financial aid and other helpful services.
+Veterans foundations are groups that focus on veterans' needs.
 Learn about top foundations that can help veterans with mesothelioma below.

 The American Legion

-The American Legion (AML) was chartered by Congress in 1919.
-More than a hundred years later, the organization has raised millions of dollars for veterans and started programs to help address their needs.
+Founded in 1919, the American Legion (AML) has raised millions of dollars for veterans and started programs to address their needs.

 Veterans can visit the AML website to get help applying for VA benefits, pursue temporary financial aid, and learn about military health care options.